-This is why in collaboration with IIT- Madras, we have launched the Machine Learning in Cloud program.
+If you are interested to learn about cloud computing and Machine learning, upGrad in collaboration with IIIT- Bangalore, has launched the Master of Science in Machine Learning & AI.
 The course will equip you with the necessary skills for this role: maths, data wrangling, statistics, programming, cloud-related skills, as well as ready you for getting the job of your dreams.

 If this feels like something you’d be interested in learning, then head to the course page now.